lluppesms/azdo.cicd.course/Labs/Build-Agents/desktop-runner/README.md

   ![Configure the Software](./images/New-Agent-04.png)

+  - For this lab, you can enter `Y` and it will run this agent software as a server in the background.
+This is recommended for a normal build agent VM, but not necessary for this class.
-  - If you chose to only run on demand, start the server up now using the `.\run.cmd` command.
-If you chose to run as a service, the service should already be running.
+  - If you enter `N` for the final prompt, you will have to run the program on demand.
+Start the server up now using the `.\run.cmd` command.

 ---